HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

   chains made of many copies of the same operation, where each operation takes the output of the previous operation as one of its inputs.
-- To enforce a share of subnormal inputs othen than 100%, we must ensure that the output of operation N-1, which serves as one of the inputs of operation N, is a normal number, while other inputs come from a pseudorandom input data stream of well-controlled characteristics.
+- To enforce a share of subnormal inputs othen than 100%, we must ensure that the output of operation N, which serves as one of the inputs of operation N+1, is a normal number, while other inputs come from a pseudorandom input data stream of well-controlled characteristics.
 - Many IEEE-754 arithmetic operations produce a non-normal number when fed with